Lusin's theorem: General form

+Informally, measurable functions into spaces with countable base can be approximated by continuous functions on arbitrarily large portion of their domain.

 On the proof

 The proof of Lusin's theorem can be found in many classical books.
 Intuitively, one expects it as a consequence of Egorov's theorem and density of smooth functions.
 Egorov's theorem states that pointwise convergence is nearly uniform, and uniform convergence preserves continuity.